astre471/astre471.github.io/_pages/index.md

 ## Launches - 2026

 > :warning: This is a TENTATIVE schedule.
-All dates will be confirmed prior to launch via the [email list group](#email-group).
+All dates will be confirmed prior to launch via the [email list group](#email-group) on Friday afternoon.

 All launches are from [89 Anuszewksi Lane, Greenwich NY](https://goo.gl/maps/yjeWsc4JSsDdpZwLA).
 See [Launches](launches/) for site limits on rocket motors and more information.